Bert McCracken: Personal life

 McCracken appeared on the MTV show The Osbournes while he was dating Kelly Osbourne, to her mother's dismay and disapproval.

 In 2004, McCracken's then-pregnant ex-girlfriend Kate died of a drug overdose, as the recording of The Used's second album In Love and Death was coming to a close.

-In July 2008, McCracken married his Australian fiancée, Alison, at a private ceremony in Los Angeles.
+In July 2008, McCracken married his Australian fiancée, Alison Schneider, at a private ceremony in Los Angeles.
 In July 2013, he announced that he and his wife had relocated from Los Angeles to Sydney, Australia, where their first daughter, Cleopatra Rose, was born in January, 2014.
 Their second child, Minerva Bloom, was born on March 23, 2018.

 McCracken has struggled with drug addiction and alcoholism in the past, the former referenced in the song "Bulimic" on The Used's self-titled album.
 However, he has since overcome his addictions, being sober since 2012.

-Bert McCracken has voiced his support for Palestine and left-wing politics alongside being critical of aspects of contemporary American culture and society, such as the influence of larger corporations on the music industry; which partly prompted his move to Australia in 2013.
+Bert McCracken has voiced his support for Palestine and left-wing politics alongside being critical of aspects of contemporary American culture and society, such as the influence of larger corporations on the music industry, which partly prompted his move to Australia in 2013.
 His political views were also influential in the lyrical content of The Used's 2014 album Imaginary Enemy.

 About a year prior to the recording of The Used's 2017 album The Canyon, McCracken's friend Tregen died via suicide which heavily influenced the album's lyrical content.